 1. Heat Pump Is in Defrost Mode

-When the temperature outside dips too low, your heat pump’s outdoor coils may freeze, causing it to enter defrost mode.
-During this process, the warm air is directed toward the outdoor unit in order to melt any ice or frost that has accumulated.
+If you’re wondering why your heat pump is blowing cold air, then the most likely reason may be that your heat pump has entered defrost mode.
+This happens when the temperature outside dips too low, and your heat pump’s outdoor coils may freeze.
+During this process, warm air is directed toward the outdoor unit to melt any accumulated ice or frost.
 This means that, instead of heating your home, it is working to melt the ice.
 You can tell if your heat pump is in this mode by checking your outdoor unit for any signs of an icy surface.

 Once all the ice has melted off the system, your heat pump will go back to warming your home like normal.